An event is a Stateflow® object that can trigger actions in one of these objects:

 |Subchart||Event is visible to the subchart and all its states and substates.|

 |State||Event is visible to the state and all its substates.|

-You can add events to a Stateflow chart through the Symbols window, the Chart menu in the Stateflow Editor, or the Model Explorer.
+You can add events to a Stateflow chart by using the Symbols pane, the Stateflow Editor menu, or the Model Explorer.